Degrees / Majors

 The undergraduate computer science, information systems, information science, and information technology programs are accredited by the Computing Accreditation Commission (CAC) of ABET, http://www.abet.org .
 The undergraduate electrical engineering, civil engineering, and mechanical engineering programs are accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
-The undergraduate construction management program is accredited by the American Council for Construction Education (ACCE) and ABET under the Applied Science Accreditation Committee (ASAC).
+The undergraduate construction management program is accredited by both the American Council for Construction Education (ACCE) and ABET under the Applied Science Accreditation Committee (ASAC).

 mission of the College of Computing, Engineering, and Construction is to